Rick's Motorcycles, 25 Years of Rock 'n' Roll

 Rick in an interview with Harleysite

-We met Patrick (Rick for short), the company founder, for an interview to find out the secret of success.
+We met Patrick (Rick for short), the company founder, for an interview to find out the secret of his success.

-Rick (PK): Thanks for stopping by.
+Rick (PK): Thank you for coming by.

 HS: What is the secret of your success?